I’m booked in for a cut and colour later this week and the weather forecast is hot, hot, hot!

 Try soothing calm music to lower the temperature.
 Music has a powerful affect on mood as this blog post shows.

-There isn’t a maximum workplace temperature as such.
-That said, you can’t just ignore soaring salon or spa temperatures during a heat wave.
+There isn’t a maximum workplace temperature as such in the UK.
+That said, you can’t just ignore soaring salon temperatures during a heat wave.
 Gorgeous as it is, hot weather brings its own business challenges.

-The UK Health & Safety Executive refers to “Thermal Comfort” when discussing salon and spa owners’ legal responsibilities in blistering weather.
+The UK Health & Safety Executive refers to ‘reasonable temperatures’ when discussing salon owners’ responsibilities in blistering weather.
 Apart from creating a more comfortable environment during scorching temperatures, you need to show yourself as a caring employer to your salon team.

 - A high pollen count affects salon team members who suffer from hay fever and asthma related illnesses.
 As a sufferer myself I understand how debilitating this can be.
 It’s miserable and affects performance.